mstocco/mariostoc.co/content/traininglog/20210328-ironman2021-22weeksout.md

 I wore my Nike Zoomfly 3 trainers for the first time since the 5K block of training last winter.
 They are noticeably louder than the Altra Escalente 2.

-The effort and distance was right tonight.
+The effort and distance (load) was right tonight.

 <!---->
 ## FRIDAY APR 02 ☁️